LibCrowds/libcrowds-bs4-pybossa-theme/README.md

-# libcrowds-pybossa-theme
+# libcrowds-bs4-pybossa-theme

-Main PYBOSSA theme for [LibCrowds](http://www.libcrowds.com).
+A [LibCrowds](http://www.libcrowds.com) theme using Bootstrap 4, SASS and Webpack.

-Designed to host a range of projects belonging to the same meta-category (e.g. Card Catalogues or Playbills).
+The theme is to host a range of projects belonging to the same meta-category (e.g. Card Catalogues or Playbills).
 Each of these meta-categories could potentially contain hundreds of projects, so it makes sense to run each in a seperate PYBOSSA instance to allow for better theming and targeted